Having more fun than a human being should be allowed to have.

 I thought that was it.

-So maybe everything's topsy turvy this year, but I agree with David.
+So maybe everything's topsy-turvy this year, but I agree with David.

-This is gonna make a difference.
+This is going to make a difference.

 And George Will on Fox News Sunday.